This accessibility statement applies to the Lawley and Overdale Parish Council (LOPC) website, on the https://lawleyoverdale-pc.gov.uk/ domain.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all non-decorative images by September 2022.
+We plan to add text alternatives for all non-decorative images by September 2023, or mark images as decorate where appropriate.
 When we publish new content, we will make sure our use of images meets accessibility standards.

 On some pages HTML is used to format content rather than CSS.
 This doesn’t meet WCAG 2.1 success criterion 1.3.1 Information and Relationships.